OUR MISSION: Provide members of the disabled community with the tools needed to experience independence and challenge boundaries

-Our vision of the future is one where every person with a mobility impairment has the opportunity to achieve their full potential by using assitive technologies to regain their independence.
+Our vision of the future is one where every person with a mobility impairment has the opportunity to achieve their full potential using assistive technologies to regain their independence.

-The TSF is a 501(c)(3) nonprofit foundation dedicated to bringing assistive technologies into people living with disabilities life's, focusing on people with mobility issues.
+The TSF is a 501(c)(3) nonprofit foundation dedicated to bringing assistive technologies into people’s lives, focusing on people with mobility issues.

-We have donated new assistive technologies and services expertise to the people who have a direct need for these technologies as well and has consulted with hospitals, school districts and educators around the world.
-You can apply if any of these fit your need… Just reach out with our contact form and let us know you are interested in assistive technologies and increasing independence.
+We have donated new assistive technologies and services expertise to the people who have a direct need for these technologies as well and have consulted with hospitals, school districts and educators around the world.
+You can apply if any of these fit your need… Just reach out with our Contact Form and let us know you are interested in assistive technologies and increasing independence.

 WHAT INDEPENDENCE LOOKS LIKE

 A young lady with cerebral palsy looking to communicate with her family.

 A gentleman with an SCI no longer needing to be pushed around in a manual wheelchair.

 The TSF is dedicated to making sure that as many people as possible have access to technology, allowing them to do what they need to do - independently.

 Assistive technology is used by disabled individuals to perform functions that might otherwise be difficult or impossible.
 This can include mobility devices such as walkers and wheelchairs, as well as hardware, software, and peripherals for accessing computers and the like.
 These can be off-the-shelf consumer products such as, Amazon Echo, Harmony Hub, Xbox One, and so on.
 For example, the TSF has purchased and setup individuals with these technologies in order to control a television by voice, open and close doors by voice, turn lights on and off by voice, control room temperature by voice, and so on.